 src/content.config.ts(notsrc/content/config.ts) - Verify collection is exported:

-export const collections = { blog }; - Run
+export const collections = { blog }; - If you upgraded Astro before migrating collections, temporarily enable

 npx astro sync